PPKPIsTrying112/Emerlert/README.md

 ## Known Issues & Limitations

-- Floor detection accuracy ±1-2 floors (depends on weather, building construction)
+- Floor detection accuracy plus or minus 1 to 2 floors depending on weather and building construction
-- Gmail SMTP may hit rate limits at scale — SendGrid recommended for production
+- Gmail SMTP may hit rate limits at scale and SendGrid is recommended for production
 - Twilio free trial limits voice call duration
-- Open Elevation API can be slow (~1s response time)
+- Open Elevation API can be slow at around 1 second response time

 ## License

 MIT